mk-fg/reliable-discord-client-irc-daemon/README.rst

 presented above, and same as can be seen in monitor-channels.

-Any message received from discord will be matched against all regexps in order, stopping and discarding the message on any first match.
+Any message received from discord will be matched against all regexps in order, stopping and discarding the message everywhere on first (any) match.
 So it might be a good idea to write as precise patterns as possible, to avoid them matching anything else and dropping unrelated messages accidentally.